rimedelis/os-setups/windows-11-clean-install.md

 # Clean Install -- Windows 11

-## Essential Steps
+If the PC is running Windows, there's not much prework to be done except disabling "Secure Boot" in BIOS

+To be able to boot successfully from USB on my laptop, the trick is to simultaneouly insert the USB flash drive and press F9, right before the screen first lights up after restart, or else the device won't appear on the boot list.
+I also find it best to remove any other USB devices connected to the laptop.

+Include hard drive drivers in a folder inside the bootable USB containing the Windows ISO in order to be able to proceed with the installation successfully.
+Because those drivers seem to be absent after I format the disks during the clean installation process, and thus they need to be fetched manually.

+---

+You can go through this list and change things manually or start off using [Wintoys](https://apps.microsoft.com/detail/9p8ltpgcbzxd?hl=en-US&gl=US) which makes the process a bit quicker.

-1. Check for regular and additional updates
+## Check for Windows regular and optional updates, as well as updates for apps from Microsoft Store

-2. Disable/uninstall bloatware and startup apps
+## !
+Restart the computer for changes to apply !

-3. Setup PIN
+## Setup PIN

-4. Go to Clean recommendations to delete trash files
+## Change computer name

+## Check for Cleanup recommendations

-5. Disable all notifications
+## Disable all notifications

-6. Disable all taskbar icons
+## Disable taskbar and Start menu icons

-7. Set Power to Best Performance while plugged in and Battery Saver otherwise

-8. Change default browser and any other default apps

-9. Update drivers using Windows Update and Device Manager
+## Check for driver updates via the Device Manager

-10. Change privacy settings: General and Diagnostics
+## Change privacy settings: General and Diagnostics

-11. Disable a few services built into Windows: telemetry, print spooler, or geolocation
+## Disable Windows services: telemetry, print spooler, or geolocation

-12. Enable Clipboard history
+## Enable Clipboard history

-13. Show hidden files: Don't hide empty drives or extensions for known file types.
+## Enable "Show hidden files" and "Display file extension"

-14. Set User Account Control (UAC) settings to Never Notify.
+## Set User Account Control (UAC) to "Never Notify"

-15. Set Dark Mode

-16. (Optional) Install Wintoys tool by Bogdan P.

-17. Windows God Mode: Create a folder called "GodMode.{ED7BA470-8E54-465E-825C-99712043E01C}" that gives us all hidden Windows settings

-## Programs to install
+## Set Power to "Best Performance" while plugged in and "Battery Saver" otherwise

+## Enable "Dark Mode"

+## !
+Restart the computer for changes to apply !

+## Uninstall unnecessary pre-installed apps

+## Disable unnecessary startup apps

+## "Turn Windows features off"

+## !
+Restart the computer for changes to apply !

+## Install apps

 - Google Chrome

 - VS Code

 - Git

 - Node.js

 - qBittorrent

+## Change default apps

-## Installing with Chocolatey
+### Installing with Chocolatey

 Tip: execute `windows-chocolatey.sh` to automate the following steps.

-1. First, install Chocolatey:
+#### First, install Chocolatey

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-2. Use this to never be asked for permission to run (always Yes to prompts):
+#### Use this to never be asked for permission to run (always Yes to prompts)

 ```powershell
 choco feature enable -n=allowGlobalConfirmation